Table of Contents

 She seemed to have little interest in helping any of the students and was more concerned with filling her time for a paycheck.
 On top of this, her own art was not very good.
 Even though at the time I was 18 and had zero drawing experience, I knew that her mashed potato-looking figures were not good figure painting.

 Seeing this, it was obvious she probably couldn’t help us improve in art if she had wanted to.
 This class was an example of an easy credit for someone who did art as a hobby but wasn’t looking to become a proficient artist.
 This wasn’t a place to genuinely learn.
 It would have been a creative class for someone dabbling in art in their free time.
+And finding a place to draw can be a hassle.

 Focus